All programs

 Adult Community Circles

 Indigenous-rooted circle practice for adults healing from the impact of incarceration.
-Held regularly, facilitated by community members trained in restorative practice.
+Held weekly and open to drop in at any time, facilitated by community members trained in restorative practice.

 Adult Community Circles